SoftwareAG/webmethods-microservicesruntime-samples/docker/jenkins/README.md

  Installs all the fixes to the installed MSR

 ##### Configure MSR
  This step is conditional.
-If SKIP_CONFIGURATION is set to NO then based on MSR Pre-Configurations, the configurations will be applied to the installed MSR
+If APPLY_CONFIGURATION is set to YES then based on MSR Pre-Configurations, the configurations will be applied to the installed MSR

 ##### Create Docker File
  Creates Docker file for the installed MSR with latest fixes and optionally configurations.